jacksontj/promxy/README.md

 has to talk to.
 If you have a query that is significantly slower through promxy than on prometheus direct please open up an issue so we can get that taken care of.

+**Note**: if you are running prometheus <2.2 you may notice "slow" performance when running queries that access large amounts of data.
+This is due to inefficient json marshaling in prometheus.
+You can workaround this by configuring promxy to use the [remote_read](https://github.com/jacksontj/promxy/blob/master/servergroup/config.go#L33) API

 ### How does Promxy know what prometheus server to route to?
 Promxy currently does a complete scatter-gather to all configured server groups.